hasgefenno20582/myrepo/README.md

-Soccer has a unique ability to unite people from diverse backgrounds and cultures, fostering a sense of community and belonging among fans worldwide.
+Soccer has the power to transcend cultural and political divides, as seen in instances of soccer diplomacy, such as the "ping-pong diplomacy" between the US and China in the 1970s.